carvalhocaio/linux-drivers/README.md

 # Ubuntu Drivers — Lenovo ThinkPad E14

-Shell script to update all drivers on a Lenovo ThinkPad E14 running Ubuntu 24.04.
+Shell script to update all drivers on a Lenovo ThinkPad E14 running Ubuntu.

 ## What it updates